 Robert Herga - Non-Executive Director

 Robert is a solicitor with more than 30 years' experience of working in major corporations.
 Robert is currently General Counsel and Company Secretary at Gatwick Airport Limited having previously held that position at BAA plc and Carpetright plc.
 Prior to that he had undertaken legal roles within British Steel and BT.
 Robert is the Chairman of Trustees for the defined benefit pension scheme of Gatwick Airport Limited.

 David Martin has over 45 years' experience in the pensions industry, including 30 years of giving direct advice to trustees of occupational pension schemes.
 He is an actuary and was a partner at Mercer Ltd and its predecessor companies (1980 to 2012).

-David is involved at a senior level with the Actuarial Profession.
-He is Chair of the Professionalism Committee of the International Actuarial Association, the equivalent committee of the Actuarial Association of Europe.
+David is involved at a senior level with the Actuarial Profession and is Chair of the Professionalism Committee of the International Actuarial Association.

 Tilly Ross - Non-Executive Director

 Tilly Ross is a qualified actuary and was until 2015 Global Head of Pensions at National Grid plc with responsibility for strategy, governance, benefits, administration, risk management and funding of pensions.
 She is an independent member of the Independent Governance Committee of Scottish Widows and Chair of Electricity Pensions Limited.